Is your refrigerator freezing everything, and you have no clue why?

 There are many reasons why your refrigerator is freezing your food.
 To get to the bottom of the issue, knowing the main causes and solutions is critical.
 Here’s what I check first.

 Clogged Drainage Pipe

-At the base of every fridge’s interior is often a drainage hole.
-This is for any water or condensation to collect and pass out of the fridge.
-This can often get frozen if the fridge is cold enough and has a freezer component beneath it.
+At the base of every fridge’s interior is often a drainage hole for any water or condensation to collect and pass out of the fridge.
+The drainage hole can often get frozen if the fridge is cold enough and has a freezer component beneath it.

 Once frozen, additional water will also begin to freeze and eventually lower the temperature of the whole fridge.
 To fix a frozen drain pipe, you can try pouring some warm water onto the drainage hole to try and melt the blockage.
-However, the best fix is to entirely turn the fridge off long enough for everything to melt.
+However, the best fix is turning the fridge off entirely long enough for everything to melt.